People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.

 Although non-Hodgkin lymphomas are usually diseases of middle-aged and older people, children and young adults may develop lymphomas.
 Lymphomas that develop in children and young adults are commonly aggressive subtypes.

 Many people with non-Hodgkin lymphomas have disease that has spread at the time of diagnosis.
 In only 10 to 30% of people, the disease is limited to one region.
-People with these lymphomas undergo similar staging Staging Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more procedures as people with Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more .
-In addition, a bone marrow biopsy Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
-Sometimes a sample of bone marrow must be examined to determine... read more is occasionally done.
+People with these lymphomas undergo similar staging Staging Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more procedures as people with Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more .

 The disease is classified into four stages based on the extent of its spread (I, II, III, IV).
 The higher the number, the more the lymphoma has spread.